shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 <img width="453" alt="Saving the model and tokenizer" src="https://github.com/user-attachments/assets/f6eb0858-f51e-452d-a65b-83945537e487">

+- **Save Directory**: Defines a directory to store the model and tokenizer.
+Creates it if it doesn’t exist.
+- **Model Saving**: Saves the fine-tuned LoRA layers and quantized model using `save_pretrained`.
+- **Tokenizer Saving**: Saves the tokenizer to ensure compatibility during inference.
+- **Output Confirmation**: Prints the save path to verify successful storage.
+-

 ### Merging base model & finetuned lora layers

 <img width="557" alt="Merge base model and finetuned layers" src="https://github.com/user-attachments/assets/15d66a2b-dfb9-471c-8fe0-9b13640d45e4">

+- **Base Model Setup**:
+  - Loads a base model (`unsloth/Llama-3.2-3B-Instruct`) with **4-bit quantization** to reduce memory usage.
+  - Sets the **maximum sequence length** to 2048 for handling long inputs.

+- **Fine-Tuned Weights Integration**:
+  - Loads fine-tuned LoRA weights from the specified path.
+  - Merges LoRA weights into the base model using `merge_and_unload`, ensuring a fully integrated model with no residual adapter layers.

+- **Saving the Final Model and Tokenizer**:
+  - Saves the merged model and tokenizer to a specified directory for deployment or inference.

+**Save Location**: `/content/merged_model`

 ### Pushing Model & Tokenizer to S3 Bucket